schorlem/obeythetestinggoat-superlists/deploy_tools/provisioning_notes.md

 * see gunicorn-systemd.template.service
 * replace SITENAME with, e.g., staging.my-domain.com
+* create passwd.txt in home folder that contains the line: EMAIL_PASSWORD=PASSWORD
+* replace PASSWORD in passwd.txt with email password

 ## Folder structure:
 Assume we have a user account at /home/username